Equal Pay In NZ

 1900s: Domestic Workers' Union

 In 1906, at a meeting in Wellington, Marianne Tasker and supporters established a domestic workers’ union to improve pay and conditions under the Liberal government’s Industrial Conciliation and Arbitration Act (1894).
-Their call to introduce a 68-hour working week led to much debate and a counter-move by employers to form a 'Committee of Employers of Domestic Employees', as reported by Te Ara.
+Their call to introduce a 68-hour working week led to much debate and a counter-move by employers to form a 'Committee of Employers of Domestic Employees'.
+(Source: Brigid Pike.
+'Tasker, Marianne Allen', Dictionary of New Zealand Biography, first published in 1993.
+Te Ara - the Encyclopedia of New Zealand).
 It was not until the First Labour Government's 1936 amendment the 40-hour week and compulsory unionism were introduced.

 1906: Marianne Tasker and supporters established a domestic workers’ union to improve pay and conditions